 Bridge House, Croydon, Is Prefab Really Prefabulous?

-Historically the mention of prefabricated houses invokes memories of housing built to cover in the temporary a deficiency of housing in the UK the Wars.
+Historically the mention of prefabricated houses invokes memories of housing built to cover in the temporary a deficiency of housing in the UK following the World Wars.

-The Government promised ‘homes fit for heroes', however, negative public surfaced towards prefabricated housing because of substandard building materials used and workmanship.
+The Government promised ‘homes fit for heroes’, however, negative public attitudes surfaced towards prefabricated housing because of substandard building materials used and poor workmanship.

 Prefab